RDX: Germany

+RDX was reported in 1898 by Georg Friedrich Henning (1863-1945), who obtained a German patent for its manufacture by nitrolysis of hexamine (hexamethylenetetramine) with concentrated nitric acid.
+In this patent, only the medical properties of RDX were mentioned.

+During WWI, Heinrich Brunswig (1865-1946) at the private military-industrial laboratory Zentralstelle für wissenschaftlich-technische Untersuchungen (Center for Scientific-Technical Research) in Neubabelsberg studied the compound more closely and in June 1916 filed two patent applications, one for its use in smokeless propellants and another for its use as an explosive, noting its excellent characteristics.
+The German military hadn't considered its adoption during the war due to the expense of production but started investigating its use in 1920, referring to it as hexogen.

-RDX was reported in 1898 by Georg Friedrich Henning, who obtained a German patent (patent No. 104280) for its manufacture by nitrolysis of hexamine (hexamethylenetetramine) with concentrated nitric acid.
-In this patent, the medical properties of RDX were mentioned; however, three further German patents obtained by Henning in 1916 proposed its use in smokeless propellants.
-The German military started investigating its use in 1920, referring to it as hexogen.
-Research and development findings were not published further until Edmund von Herz, described as an Austrian and later a German citizen, obtained a British patent in 1921 and a United States patent in 1922.
-Both patent claims were initiated in Austria; and described the manufacture of RDX by nitrating hexamethylenetetramine.
+Research and development findings were not published further until Edmund von Herz, described as an Austrian and later a German citizen, rediscovered the explosive properties of RDX and applied for an Austrian patent in 1919, obtaining a British one in 1921 and an American one in 1922.
+All patents described the synthesis of the compound by nitrating hexamethylenetetramine.
 The British patent claims included the manufacture of RDX by nitration, its use with or without other explosives, its use as a bursting charge and as an initiator.
-The U.S. patent claim was for the use of a hollow explosive device containing RDX and a detonator cap containing RDX.
+The US patent claim was for the use of a hollow explosive device containing RDX and a detonator cap containing it.
+Herz was also the first to identify the cyclic nature of the molecule.

 In the 1930s, Germany developed improved production methods.

 During World War II, Germany used the code names W Salt, SH Salt, K-method, the E-method, and the KA-method.
 These names represented the identities of the developers of the various chemical routes to RDX.
 The W-method was developed by Wolfram in 1934 and gave RDX the code name "W-Salz".
 It used sulfamic acid, formaldehyde, and nitric acid.
 SH-Salz (SH salt) was from Schnurr, who developed a batch-process in 1937–38 based on nitrolysis of hexamine.
 The K-method, from Knöffler, involved addition of ammonium nitrate to the hexamine/nitric acid process.
 The E-method, developed by Ebele, proved to be identical to the Ross and Schiessler process described below.
 The KA-method, also developed by Knöffler, turned out to be identical to the Bachmann process described below.

 The explosive shells fired by the MK 108 cannon and the warhead of the R4M rocket, both used in Luftwaffe fighter aircraft as offensive armament, both used hexogen as their explosive base.